How to answer the questions your finance audience is asking without asking them

 Evaluating behavioural patterns clearly shows how site users engage with the respective site.
 This can indicate insight that suggests what’s not working, what’s working or any added gaps that exist for further interaction.
 To achieve this kind of information, take a closer look at pages that attract the most views and dwell time, and the pages that bring about the most results.
 This doesn’t have to end there, as taking time out to look into pages with the least engagement can be of value to marketers.
 However, the focus should be aimed at any content that works to promote the brand and better the results.

-Google Analytics offers a feature that allows companies to analyse visitor devices when visiting the site.
+Google Analytics / GA4 offers a feature that allows companies to analyse visitor devices when visiting the site.
 This can help evaluate content performance across various screen sizes.

-For companies looking to find a social platform that hosts the largest data regarding audiences, then Facebook is undoubtedly the platform to assess.
+For companies looking to find a social platform that hosts the largest data regarding audiences, then Facebook & Instagram’s parent company, Meta, is undoubtedly the platform to assess.
 Here are a few steps on how to go about finding your target audience:

-- On the Facebook Business page, visit the Page Insight tab.
+- On the Facebook Business page, navigate to the Page Insight section.

-- Click on “People and Posts” so that more information can be found regarding the respective audience and content results.
+- Click on “People and Posts” to find more information about the respective audience and content results.

 - Once the correct information has been collected, the audience can then be saved and used for marketing purposes.

-- There is a visible option to “Boost Post”; however, it would be highly recommended to instead compile an ad that targets the ideal audience.
+- There is a visible option to “Boost Post”; however, it is highly recommended to instead create ads within the Ads Manager interface, which allows much better targeting to reach the ideal audience.

 Personal and professional Twitter accounts all offer an analytics tool to track information related to the account.
 Here, data pertaining to demographics and behavioural patterns can be collected as the user engages with the tweets.